-- 1. Purchase their own portable PDA-IVTM or TGA-BTM instrument for routine periodic testing; - 2.
-Rent a portable PDA-IVTM or TGA-BTM instrument and have Iris do the analysis; - 3.
-Purchase a Continuous On-Line Monitor (HydroTracTM, BusTracTM or PDTracTM) to operate in either stand alone mode with alarm or analog outputs, remote control mode or automated mode; - 4.
+- 1. Purchase their own portable TGA-BTM or TGA-STM instrument for routine periodic testing; - 2.
+Rent a portable TGA-BTM or TGA-STM instrument and have Iris do the analysis; - 3.
+Purchase a Continuous On-Line Monitor (BusTracTM or TurboGuardTM) to operate in either stand alone mode with alarm or analog outputs, remote control mode or automated mode; - 4.
 Testing Services Have Iris come to site and perform periodic routine testing

-In any of the above cases, permanently installed PD sensors, 80pF capacitive couplers (shown to the left) specifically designed to work with partial discharge frequencies (50MHz-250MHz typically) need to be installed.
-These high voltage capacitors create a high pass filter to allow PD signals through for measurement.
+In any of the above cases, permanently installed PD sensors, Bus Couplers (shown to the left) or Stator Slot Couplers[TM] (shown to the right) specifically designed to work with partial discharge frequencies (50MHz-250MHz typically) need to be installed.
+The Bus Couplers are high voltage 80pF Epoxy Mica Capacitors.
+When installed they create a high pass filter to allow PD signals through for measurement.
 Iris has sold over 25,000 of these sensors around the world.
 Worthy of mention is that not one has ever failed.
 In fact, the IEEE has specified a theoretical operating life of about 60,000 years!!!
 We'll all be retired by then...
+The Stator Slot CouplersTM are high frequency directional radio antennas.
+They are coated with an epoxy glass laminate to withstand the operating environment within a generator.
+Iris has sold over 3,500 individual SSCs to date.

 With only 2 days worth of training, clients can become their own "expert" on partial discharge testing and interpretation.
 It's that easy.
 The reason is simple.
 Iris's patented noise separation techniques that are built into the system (sensor installation and instrument) objectively separate signals based on where they originate.
 Thus, eliminating false indications.
-Here's how 2 of Iris' technologies work:
+Here's how 2 of Iris' systems work: